fhill2/xplr.nvim/README.md

 - a simple API that wraps nvim lua msgpack client customized for xplr.
 This is so you can call nvim API functions or your own lua functions from xplr.

-Note: Telescope previewer is broken atm (will be working soon).
-I'll remove this message once it's fixed.

 ## Installation
 #### Install plugin
 Using [packer.nvim](https://github.com/wbthomason/packer.nvim)